DuPingjie/ProjetBigData_Equipe6/README.md

 - Update the pip3 tool :

-  sudo pip3 install --upgrade pip --proxy=https://cache.univ-st-etienne.fr:3128
+  sudo pip3 install --upgrade pip
 Install the required Python3 packages :
+  pip3 install boto3

-  sudo pip3 install --upgrade ipython numpy pandas seaborn matplotlib scipy scikit-learn jupyter --proxy=https://cache.univ-st-etienne.fr:3128
+  sudo pip3 install --upgrade ipython numpy pandas seaborn matplotlib scipy scikit-learn
 - Install TK for Python 3 (used by Matplotlib) :

   sudo apt install python3-tk

   tous le code python sont déjà commenté

+## Cloud
+The scripts run in the environment of python3.
+"PBD_worker.csv" and "my_private_rsa_key.bin" is on the VM in the cloud.
+"PBD_client.py" and "my_rsa_public.pem" is in the local computer.
+"projetML.py" is the code of the machine-learning part.
+"crypto.py" is used for create the private key and the public key.

+Firstly, run "python3 PBD_worker.py" on the VM in the cloud.

+Then, run "python3 PBD_client.py" on the local computer.It will encrypt the "dataset.csv" and automatically upload the "dataset.csv" to the cloud and download the "predict.csv" from the cloud.